canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 }
 ```

-### Modulus operator
+## Modulus operator without bound checking

-_You can do better.
-Can you remove the bound checking?_ –the interviewer says.
+You can do better.
+Can you remove the bound checking?–the interviewer says.

 Now, you start to use an example.
 If `array=[1,2,3,4,5,6]`, `k=1` and `i=5`, the last element must be the first one and so on and so forth.
 It reminds you the modulus operator (%).

-Instead of dividing two numbers, it calculates the remainder of dividing those two numbers.
-Since the remainder is less than the divisor, you will always be inside the size of the array if you apply the modulus with the array length.
+The modulus operator, instead of dividing two numbers, calculates the remainder of dividing those two numbers.

+Since the remainder is less than the divisor, you will always be inside the size of the array, if you use the modulus with the array length.
 So, you modify your previous solution.

 ```csharp
 static int[] Shift(int[] array, int k)